X34354/Species/README.md

 1. Make sure you are in the root directory of the repository.

-2. Open the terminal and execute the following command:
+2. Open the terminal and execute the following command: streamlit run main.py

 This will start the application, and you can interact with it based on its specific functionalities.